Pet Adoption vs Buying: Pros and Cons

 - Reputable breeders offer genetic health testing to ensure the pet has no inherited genetic conditions.

-- Before bringing the animal home, you can visit it and play with it first.
+- Before bringing the new family member back to their forever home, you can visit and play with them first.

-- You can select a breed depending on your preferences because the pet's characteristics (such as temperament, behavior, and health concerns) are pretty predictable.
+- You can select a breed depending on your preferences because the pet's characteristics (such as temperament, behaviour, and health concerns) are pretty predictable.

-Caring for a pedigree puppy or kitten takes a lot of effort.
+- Caring for a pedigree puppy or kitten takes a lot of work and extra care.